infosia/VRM.h/README.md

 ```

 So these tests above are both checking against avatar usage permissions but why there's a difference between them?
 It is because their JSON specifications are different between 0.x and 1.0.
 Check out [vrm-specification](https://github.com/vrm-c/vrm-specification/tree/master/specification) for details if you're interested.

+For the examples with [cgltf](https://github.com/jkuhlmann/cgltf), please refer to unit tests.

 ## License